How To Measure Vo2 Max: Tools + Protocols To Measure Your Vo2 Max

 #4: The YMCA Submaximal Bicycle Test

 The YMCA Submaximal Bicycle Test is a popular submaximal test for VO2 max.
-You ride a bicycle ergometer following a specific protocol regarding resistance and a cadence of 50 rpm.
+You ride a stationary bike ergometer, following a specific resistance protocol and a cadence of 50 rpm.

-You perform a couple of stages of exercise (3 minutes per stage), to obtain two heart rates between 110 bpm and 150 bpm to estimate VO2 max.
-A graph is made plotting the heart rate at the different workloads with a line of best fit inserted.
+You perform a couple of stages of exercise (3 minutes per stage) to obtain two heart rates between 110 bpm and 150 bpm to estimate VO2 max.
+A graph plots the heart rate at different workloads with a line of best fit inserted.

 Then, this line is extrapolated up to your age-predicted maximum heart rate to estimate V02 max.